fix-project/fix/docs/design.md

   format of the Encode.
   * If the Encode format is "apply", the second entry specifies the procedure, which is either:
-    1. A Tag contains a Blob and verifies that the Blob is compiled from a Wasm module through a trusted compilation toolchain, or
+    1. A Tag that the first entry is a Blob, the second entry is "Runnable" and the third entry is a trusted compilation toolchain, or
     2. An Encode

   * If the Encode format is "lift", the second entry is the Handle to the Object to be lifted.

 ## Tags:
-A Tag contains two entries, and can be created in two ways:
+A Tag contains three entries, and can be created in two ways:

-  * Given *A*, creates a Tag \{*A*, *A*\}
+  * Given *A*, creates a Tag \{*A*, "eval", *A*\} (TBD)
-  * A procedure can create a Tag where the first entry is the procedure itself
+  * A procedure can create a Tag where the first entry can be anything, the second entry is a Blob (TBD), and the third entry is the procedure itself.

 # Operations: eval, force, apply and lift
 ## Eval